-This is a recipe I made a few months ago for a Sunday afternoon tea with parents and Maxence’s mother (and this was in my pre-blogging days, hence the lack of actual pic).
-I had clipped it from a magazine (Biba, if you must know – their cooking section is always great), and followed it pretty closely, apart from the glazing : the Biba recipe called for brushing the cookies with a beaten egg, and this struck me as somewhat drab, so I used my mother’s perfect, sweet and tart glazing recipe instead, which I adore.
+This is a recipe I first made years ago for a Sunday afternoon tea with my parents and Maxence’s mother.
+I had clipped the recipe from the (now defunct) magazine Biba, and followed it pretty closely, apart from the glaze.
+The original recipe called for brushing the cookies with a beaten egg, and this sounded drab, so I used my mother’s perfect, sweet and tart lemon glaze instead.

 The resulting cookie is crisp at the edges and a little crumbly in the center, with a nice lemon flavor made complex by the use of both juice and zest, and the hint of fleur de sel gives it a very nice tang.